-Like all business salons also need to increase their prices every so often to match inflation and the general cost of running a salon.
+All business salons need to increase their prices every so often to match inflation and the general cost of running a salon.

-Many salon owners dread doing this as it can mean losing clients, however on the flip side it can also make your clients more loyal if you do it the right way.
-When you are 80% to 90% full is a good indictation that you can increase your prices as long as it it done in the right way.
+Many salon owners dread doing this as it can mean losing clients.However, on the flip side, it can also make your clients more loyal if you do it the right way.
+When you are 80% to 90% full is a good indication that you can increase your prices as long as it done in the right way.

 What to do Before a Price Increase…

 – Ensure all your stylists and therapists are fully aware of the increase, when it is going to happen and how much each service is going to increase by.

 – Update all your marketing material which have your prices on including printed price lists, website, leaflets and any price forms you have at reception or in your salon

 – Decide on a date and give your clients notice (this is key), there is nothing worse than going to the till to pay for your hair or beauty treatment to find out that your bill is more than you expected.